 The fund is a equity fund, which means a higher risk, but also the potential for a higher return.
-The investments are concentrated to securities in Sweden, which means the risk in the fund can be higher than an investment in a diversified global fund that distributes its investments across several regions.
+The fund has the option of investing with an emphasis on regions and sectors.
+This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions and sectors.
+The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.